dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-7 Cache miss.md

 Table: Typical latency of a memory subsystem in x86-based platforms. {#tbl:mem_latency}

 Both instruction and data fetches can miss in cache.
 According to Top-down Microarchitecture Analysis (see [@sec:TMA]), an instruction cache (I-cache) miss is characterized as a Frontend stall, while a data cache (D-cache) miss is characterized as a Backend stall.
-Instruction cache miss happens very early in the CPU pipeline during instruction fetch.
-Data cache miss happens much later during the instruction execution phase.
+Instruction cache misses happen very early in the CPU pipeline during instruction fetch.
+Data cache misses happen much later during the instruction execution phase.

 Linux `perf` users can collect the number of L1 cache misses by running: